-Inspiring Your Giving 2019 presents more than $1 Million of priority projects responding to the needs of vulnerable women and diverse communities across Greater Sydney.
+Inspiring Your Giving 2020 presents almost $1 Million of priority projects responding to the needs of vulnerable women and diverse communities across Greater Sydney.

 Since 2008, Sydney Sydney Women’s Fund has been funding programs to support women and girls in Greater Sydney.
-The design and selection of projects here is a response to the findings of Sydney Women’s Fund’s Portrait III: Hopes, Fears and Dreams of Sydney Women (2018).
+The design and selection of projects here is a response to the findings of Sydney Women’s Fund’s Portrait III: Hopes, Fears and Dreams of Sydney Women.

 • Overcoming Financial Vulnerability

 Together, we’re breaking down barriers so women can successfully complete their studies and forge pathways to employment and financial independence.
 Financial Scholarships and mentoring for talented girls and young women facing disadvantage.

 Youth Education forms a critical part of our Place-Based Philanthropy programs across Greater Sydney.
 Scholarships, safe spaces, alternative learning and assisting with mental health for our vulnerable young people at-risk who may not have strong family support.

 REFUGEE, MIGRANT & ASYLUM SEEKERS